Sunday, November 19, 2023

 These verses are about things that aren't happening, the priests aren't polluting themselves by touching dead bodies or eating dead things.
 They are being brought up this way not so much because it's still theoretically possible but because it's being stressed that this is a true realization of The Torah.

-I have considered in the past that these offerings are just the Blood of Jesus, reenactments that won't actually kill anything.
+I have considered in the past that these offerings are just the Blood of Jesus, ceremonial reenactments that won't actually kill anything.

 There is also the sense in which maybe this part of Ezekiel isn't even claiming to be a Prophecy, maybe it's another vision of the Heavenly realm he's being shown, that this Temple is the same Heavenly Temple mentioned at the beginning and end of Revelation 11.
 Hebrews also talks about how The Tabernacle was based on a Heavenly original.
 These ideas are sometimes abused by those who want to make the Platonic Theory of Forms Biblical.
 1 Corinthians 15 and 2 Corinthians 5 foretell how the Heavenly/Spiritual will be united with the Bodily/Carnal, and that is fully fulfilled when New Jerusalem descends in Revelation 21.